Top European Countries Offering the Most English-Speaking Jobs

 Network with other English-speaking communities who live in the country

 Attend industry events or connect with professionals in your field to learn about job openings.
-Join expat group, people there may have information about companies that are looking for English-speaking employees just like themselves.
-Make sure you check with your local English language school as they may have information about companies that are looking for English-speaking employees as well.
-If English is your first language or you are certified to teach English, many individuals and organizations in Europe are looking for English teachers.
+Join expat groups, people there may have information about companies that are looking for English-speaking employees just like yourself.
+Make sure you check with your local foreign language school as they may have information about companies that are looking for international and English-speaking employees as well.

 Be flexible, patient, and stay positive